Samitti/ror-social-scaffold/README.md

 # Social Media Project with Ruby on Rails

 In this project we designed the ERD of the database for the different models.
-And then we added a self referencial functionality to the users of the forked project.
-And also we write utit and integration tests.
+And then we added a self referencial functionality to the users of the forked project.We also add some database improvements on the top of friendship functionality.
+And also we wrote unit and integration tests.

 ## Built With

-- Ruby v2.7.0
+- Ruby
-- Ruby on Rails v5.2.4
+- Ruby on Rails

 ## Live Demo